 How do I taste my tea?

-When we’re tasting tea, mainly we look following key features of the selected tea,
+When we’re tasting tea, we mainly look at the following key features of the selected tea,

-- Appearance – Is it twisted, rolled or a natural, flat leaf?
+- Appearance – Is it twisted, rolled, or just a natural, flat leaf?

-- Flavour – Is it citrusy, flowery, toasty or fruity?
+- Flavor – Is it citrusy, flowery, toasty, or fruity?

-- Colour – is it bright, deep color?
+- Color – is it bright or deep color?

 - Mouthfeel – is it sweet?
-Bitter? salty? acidic/sourness?
+Bitter? salty? acidic or sour?

-A good way to start tea tasting is to line up your favorite tea in different categories and start comparing.
+A good way to start tea tasting is to line up your favorites in different categories and start comparing.